Conservative Order

-Britain, Prussia, Russia and Austria renewed their commitment to prevent any restoration of Bonapartist power and agreed to meet regularly in conferences to discuss their common interests.
+Britain, Prussia, Russia, and Austria renewed their commitment to prevent any restoration of Bonapartist power and agreed to meet regularly in conferences to discuss their common interests.
 The period contained the time of the Holy Alliance, a military agreement.
 The Concert of Europe was the political framework that grew out of the Quadruple Alliance in November 1815.

 The Conservative Order had as its main aim to stay in power and regarded the widespread nationalism to be a threat to the aristocracy.

 Congress of Vienna

-In March 1814 the military coalition of Napoleon's four major opponents (United Kingdom, Austria, Prussia and Russia) had agreed to remain united not only to defeat France but also to ensure peace after the war.
+In March 1814 the military coalition of Napoleon's four major opponents (United Kingdom, Austria, Prussia, and Russia) had agreed to remain united not only to defeat France but also to ensure peace after the war.
 After Napoleon's defeat, the alliance restored the Bourbon monarchy to France and agreed to meet in Vienna, Austria, in September 1814 to arrange a settlement, a meeting that would become known as the Congress of Vienna.

 The conservatives' goal at the meeting, led by Prince Klemens von Metternich of Austria, was said to be to re-establish peace in Europe.
 Metternich and the other four states sought to do so by restoring the old ruling families and to create buffer zones between the major powers.
 To contain the still-powerful French, the House of Orange-Nassau was put onto the throne in the Netherlands in what had been the Dutch Republic and the Austrian Netherlands (now Belgium).
 Southeast of France, Piedmont (officially part of the Kingdom of Sardinia) was enlarged.
-The Bourbon dynasty was restored to France and to Spain as well as a return of other legitimate rulers to the Italian states.
+The Bourbon dynasty was restored to France and to Spain as well as a return of other former rulers to the Italian states.
 To contain the Russian empire, Poland was divided up between Austria, Prussia and Russia.
 Austria and Prussia were allowed to keep some of their Polish territories, and a new nominally-independent Polish kingdom was established, with the Romanov dynasty of Russia as its hereditary monarchs.
 Also, the German Confederation was created to replace the Napoleonic Confederation of the Rhine.

 During the Congress of Vienna, Napoleon escaped from Elba and launched his unsuccessful "Hundred Days".
 That ultimately did not disrupt the meeting but as a punishment to the French for allowing Napoleon back in power, they were forced to pay an indemnity, accept an army of occupation for five years and have France's borders returned to those of 1790.
-The European order put into action by the Congress of Vienna led to the avoidance of a general European conflict for nearly a century (1818-1914).